Seema Alavi: Writing

 In 2001, along with historian Muzaffar Alam, she published A European Experience of the Mughal Orient: The I'jaz-i Arsalani (Oxford University Press), which was the first English translation of Persian letters written by Antoine-Louis-Henri Polier, an 18th-century Swiss adventurer and traveler.
 The letters were acquired by the Bibliotheque Nationale de France, which commissioned the translation from Alam and Alavi.
 Their translation was reviewed in Reviews in History by P. J. Marshall, in The Indian Historical Review, by Raziuddin Aquil, and in The International History Review by Robert Travers.

-In 2002, Alavi edited The Eighteenth Century in India, as part of Oxford University Press' series of Debates in Indian History and Society, consisting of key documents and debates in 18th century Indian historiography.
+In 2002, Alavi edited The Eighteenth Century in India, as part of Oxford University Press' series of Debates in Indian History and Society, consisting of key documents and debates in 18th-century Indian historiography.
 It contained contributions from Irfan Habib, Bernard S. Cohn, P.J.
 Marshall, and C.A.
 Bayly.
 In 2008, Alavi published Islam and Healing: Loss and Recovery of an Indo-Muslim Medical Tradition, 1600–1900 (Palgrave Macmillan), which studied the history of medicine and care in Islamic traditions in India.
-The book was reviewed by Farhat Husain in Contributions to Indian Sociology, by Projit Bihari Mukharji in Social History of Medicine, by Francis Robinson in Journal of the Economic and Social History of the Orient, and Anne Marie Moulin in the International Journal of Asian Studies.
+The book was reviewed by Farhat Hasan in Contributions to Indian Sociology, by Projit Bihari Mukharji in Social History of Medicine, by Francis Robinson in Journal of the Economic and Social History of the Orient, and Anne Marie Moulin in the International Journal of Asian Studies.

 In 2015, Alavi published Muslim Cosmopolitanism in the age of Empire (Harvard University Press), which is a study of five Islamic scholars who were pursued by British colonial authorities after the Indian Rebellion of 1857, and their work in establishing a global network of scholarship subsequently, spanning Cairo, Mecca, and Istanbul.
 The book received an honorable mention in the 2016 Albert Hourani Book Award, by the Middle East Studies Association.

 Alavi has also published research in Modern Asian Studies, The Indian Economic and Social History Review, and the Journal of Colonialism and Colonial History.